Mike Francis: Career

 Puccioni formed his first band at age 14 with schoolmates from l'Istituto di Studi Americano in Rome.
 Under the stage name Mike Francis, he had his first hit with "Survivor" in 1984 and went on to record ten studio albums.
-Among his best known works is the song "Friends", a duet with Amii Stewart released in 1984 which became a big hit in the UK and the Philippines.
+Among his best known works is the song "Friends", a collaboration with Amii Stewart released in 1984 which became a hit in the UK.

 Beginning in 2000, assisted by his brother Mario (Mari-One) and by the Maltese multi-instrumentalist Aidan Zammit, he founded the group Mystic Diversions.
 The group's songs were featured on many high-profile chill-out and lounge compilations.
-In addition to new, original song material, it also performed covers of 1970s and 1980s songs like "Float On" (by The Floaters), and "A Warm Summer Night" (by Chic).
-Together with the three, additional musicians for live sets consisted of Agostino Marangolo (drums), Fabio Pignatelli (bass), Marco Rinalduzzi (guitars), Giovanni Imparato (percussion and vocals), as well as Wendy Lewis and Laura Serra (backing vocals).
+In addition to new, original song material, they also performed covers of various 1970s and 1980s songs such as "Float On" (by the Floaters) and "A Warm Summer Night" (by Chic).
+Together with the trio, additional musicians for live sets consisted of Agostino Marangolo (drums), Fabio Pignatelli (bass), Marco Rinalduzzi (guitars), Giovanni Imparato (percussion and vocals), as well as Wendy Lewis and Laura Serra (backing vocals).

-His 2007 album Inspired followed the cover of Van Morrison's "Someone Like You", together with Blank & Jones for the compilation album Café del Mar Vol. 12.
-His website states him as saying: "From that moment many other songs were born[;] in a simple and spontaneous way, simply "inspired"..."
+Francis' 2007 album Inspired contains several covers such as "Summer Breeze" (Seals & Crofts), "Time" (Culture Club), "Thinking of You" (Sister Sledge) and "Nothing Can Come Between Us" (Sade), as well as collaborations with Blank & Jones on "Roots", "I Love You", the Van Morrison cover "Someone Like You" and the Labi Siffre cover "Down".
+"Someone Like You" appears on the compilation album Café del Mar Vol. 12.
+Francis' website states him as saying: "From that moment many other songs were born[;] in a simple and spontaneous way, simply "inspired"..."